cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-domain.md

 CHECK (expression)
 :   `CHECK` clauses specify integrity constraints or tests which values of the domain must satisfy.
 Each constraint must be an expression producing a Boolean result.
 It should use the key word `VALUE` to refer to the value being tested.
 Expressions evaluating to TRUE or UNKNOWN succeed.
 If the expression produces a FALSE result, an error is reported and the value is not allowed to be converted to the domain type.
 :   Currently, `CHECK` expressions cannot contain subqueries nor refer to variables other than `VALUE`.
 :   When a domain has multiple `CHECK` constraints, they will be tested in alphabetical order by name.
-(Greenplum Database versions before 7.0 did not honor any particular firing order for `CHECK` constraints.)
+(Cloudberry Database versions before 7.0 did not honor any particular firing order for `CHECK` constraints.)

 ## Notes